cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

 ### Material Coherence

 If a story is internally consistent, what next?
-As is often the case, group's (e.g., ideological ones) may compete with other about what should be the dominant narrative.
+As is often the case, a group (e.g., ideological ones) may compete with another group about what should be the dominant narrative.
-In such cases, we can compare and contrast these stories, and this is the idea behind the next criteria:
+In such cases, we can compare and contrast their narratives, and doing so is testing their *material coherence*.
-*material coherence*.
 This is the idea that we compare and contrast stories and note in the process whether
-"important facts may be omitted, counterarguments ignored, and relevant issues overlooked" (Fisher, 1989, p.
+"important facts may be omitted, counterarguments ignored, and relevant issues overlooked" in the process of comparing and contrasting them (Fisher, 1989, p.
 47).
 Such comparisons may happen from a bird's eye view;
-for example, when Democrats or Republicans are telling the story of America, can we see what important facts each group omits, which counterarguments each group ignores, and which relevant issues each group overlooks?
+for example, when Democrats or Republicans are telling the story of the United States, can we see what important facts each group omits, which counterarguments each group ignores, and which relevant issues each group overlooks?